marketplacer/UITestTextViewDemo/README.md

 # Xcode UI Test demo

-This is a demo project demonstrating a problem in UI Tests when by Xcode bot.
+This is a demo project demonstrating a problem in UI Tests run by Xcode bot.
 There is an error when test is typing a text in the text view.
 The same test passes when run by a used in the Xcode on the same computer.

 ## Instructions